TheNando/arty-docs/README.md

-# Arty - The React/Typescript Stack
+# Arty - A React/Typescript Stack

 ## What is Arty?